 What is expected of us

-Since 1971, the mandate of the Canadian Judicial Council is to promote the efficiency, uniformity, and accountability of judicial services in all superior courts of Canada.
+Since 1971, the mandate of the Canadian Judicial Council is to promote the efficiency, uniformity, and to improve the quality of judicial services in all superior courts in Canada.

 The Council has the power and duty to ensure the proper conduct of federally appointed judges.
 In turn, judges must feel confident to make decisions without fear of reprisal.
 To achieve this dual objective, the Council has the power to investigate the conduct - and not the decisions - of federally appointed judges when a complaint is made against one of them.
 The Council can make recommendations for certain actions, including the removal of a judge.